fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 4>
 ```

 A small, self-contained service, for example, could generate method id and topics generation.
 See [Solidity reference](https://docs.soliditylang.org/en/latest/abi-spec.html).
-A simple method generation may look like so:
+A simple method id generator may look like so:

 ```rust
 #[fce]